FAQ - So you just got/found/re-found a SAM - What now?

 If you are missing keys then Quazar hold stock of these and may be able to provide a replacement.

-If you want to get the disk drives working and you have one of the original blue-button Citizen drives then it is almost certain that the rubber belt has perished with age.
+If you want to get the disk drives working and you have one of the original blue-button Citizen drives then it is almost certain that the rubber belt has perished with age, also replace the capacitors as already mentioned.

-You will also need the clean the heads regardless of drive type.
+You will also need to the clean the heads regardless of drive type.

 Check out the Drive Issues section.